How to Double Your Trading Returns with Minimal Risk

 By Janine Cox | Published 12 November 2019

-In all seriousness, while you can double your trading returns in the stock market with minimal risk, I realized that the gentleman’s response above merely reflects the skepticism that is widely held about the possibility of making great returns in the market.
-And while I understand why people may be skeptical, this is often based on fear and incorrect perceptions rather than founded on solid facts.
+In all seriousness, while you can double your trading returns in the stock market with minimal risk, I realized that the gentleman’s response above merely reflects the scepticism that is widely held about the possibility of making great returns in the market.
+And while I understand why people may be sceptical, this is often based on fear and incorrect perceptions rather than founded on solid facts.

 The statistics don’t lie

 We have a 60 second trading assessment survey on our website that helps individuals identify what they may need if they want to achieve their goals in the stock market.
 Of those who have completed the survey, around 87.65 per cent said they have limited to no knowledge when it comes to trading the stock market, while 80.80 per cent state they are either not confident or only somewhat confident with their trading but they are still not profitable.

 What was even more interesting, however, is that over 88 per cent of all respondents said they wanted to take the bull by the horns to gain a quality education, yet the majority had not done this, and statistics indicate that they never will.
 As Thomas Edison once said “Opportunity is missed by most people because it is dressed in overalls and looks like work”.

 In regards to trading successfully and profitably, the statistics prove time and again that people fail to commit the necessary time and money because it takes sustained effort and involves a level of risk that they may fail.
 So all jokes aside, this is why those who have the potential to double their money will never give themselves the opportunity to do so because they fail to do what they know they should be doing, although this needn’t be the case.

 To put this into perspective, we recently received an email from a client who had enrolled in our Diploma of Share Trading and Investment course in July of this year, and who had attended one of our seminars in Melbourne around 18 years ago.
 He literally started out with the email by saying “some people just don’t get it, and that’s me”.